pdav5883/bracket-revival/README.md

 - Load page once all formatting is ready to avoid jump from unformatted
 - Show completed rounds on scoreboard
 - Show pick round, bracket round on pages
+- New player throws error at submit when query params are incorrect

 ## Maybe TODO
 - About page